Preston A. Whitmore II

 Preston Alexander Whitmore II (born June 26, 1962) is an American film director, film producer, and screenwriter.
 He is best known for his 2007 comedy-drama This Christmas, garnered an NAACP Image Award nomination for Outstanding Directing in 2008.

 Early life

 Whitmore was born in 1962 in Detroit, the third and youngest child of Shirley and Preston Alexander Whitmore, Sr. After dropping out of high school, he enlisted in the Marine Corps where he acquired his GED and began taking college courses focusing on law enforcement and criminal procedure.
-After being discharged from the Marines, he settled in California and went to Los Angeles City College, where he received his associates degree.
+After his service in the Marines, he settled in California and went to Los Angeles City College, where he received his associates degree.
 He subsequently transferred to California State University, Northridge where he received his Bachelor of Arts degree in political science.
-After graduating from CSUN, Whitmore attended the University of La Verne College of Law, where he won the American Jurisprudence Award.
+After graduating from CSUN, Whitmore attended the University of La Verne College of Law, where he won the American Jurisprudence Award for Legal Analysis and Writing.